-- At the top of the S300 Console is a drop down menu that provides access to the File menu items, the S300 Configuration menu items, a Video Wizard (some models) and the Help screen. - 2.
+- 1. At the top of the S300 Console is a drop down menu that provides access to the File menu items, the S300 Configuration menu items, and the Help screen. - 2.
 Below this are the tabbed buttons that also provide access to the various configuration menu items.
-The tabbed buttons are also grouped based on functionality. - INTERFACES button group (Network and Satellite) enable configuration of the network and satellite interfaces.
-The CAM button is used with other Novra receiver models to configure video programs to be descrambled.
-This button is grayed out and is not available on the S300 model.
+The tabbed buttons are also grouped based on functionality. - i.
+INTERFACES button group (Network and Satellite) enable configuration of the network and satellite interfaces.
+The CAM button is used to configure video programs to be descrambled.
+If the button is grayed out, this feature is not available on the S300 model.

 - ii.
 IP DATA buttons enables the operator to configure the receiver to receive Multi-Protocol Encapsulation (MPE) data and pass/map this data onto the LAN. - iii.
-A/V DATA button group (Content and PAT) provides standard and advanced features enabling the operator to receive MPEG transport stream packets and pass these packets to Multicast IP addresses on the LAN.
-This functionality is not available for the S300N and these buttons are therefore grayed out. - iv.
+PROGRAMS button group (Content and PAT) provides standard and advanced features enabling the operator to receive MPEG transport stream packets and pass these packets to Multicast IP addresses on the LAN.
+If the PAT button is grayed out, this feature is not available on the S300 model. - iv.
 Control button group provides an additional configuration item that includes Reboot.

-NOTE: - Typically the IP Data function is used to configure the S300 to receive and re-distribute IP data, while the A/V Data function is used to configure the to receive and re-distribute video programs.
-The AV Data function is not available on your S300N receiver model.
+NOTE: - Typically the IP Data function is used to configure the S300 to receive and re-distribute IP data, while the Porgrams function is used to configure the to S300 and re-distribute video programs.
+The Program function may not be available on your receiver model.

 - 3. The middle bar of this screen displays the IP address and MAC address for the selected S300 being configured. - 4.
 Status information on the operation of the S300 is provided in the lower part of the screen.
 This status includes: - i.
-STATUS Turns green when the status packets are being successfully received from the S300 by the S300 console. - ii.
-SIGNAL Turns green when the receiver detects an input RF signal at the selected frequency.
+Status Turns green when the status packets are being successfully received from the S300 by the S300 console. - ii.
+Signal Turns green when the receiver detects an input RF signal at the selected frequency.
 This matches Signal LED on the front of unit. - iii.
-DATA Turns green when the S300 has achieved data lock.
+Data Turns green when the S300 has achieved data lock.
 This means that the receiver is able to recover all the digital timing from the input signal and is receiving a valid DVB transport stream.
 This does NOT match the blue data LED on the front of the S300.